dsaborg/sequence/README.md

 ### News

+**2017-01-07 - Sequence v2.2** which focuses on correctness under error conditions and code coverage.
+Brings overall code coverage of the entire project to 100% line coverage.
+Fixes minor bugs and inconsistencies under error conditions, such as correct exceptions being thrown for index out of bounds in primitive collections, as well as several cases of unnecessary boxing in primitive collections and sequences.

 **2016-12-11 - Sequence v2.1** with `Sequence` backtracking from implementing the `List` interface to implementing just `Collection`, due to the general inability to fulfill `List`'s `equals` and `hashCode` contract.
 It is still possible to get a full-fledged `List` view of a `Sequence` through `Sequence#asList()`.
 Also improves